Open Science · Diffusion MRI · Microstructure Imaging

 This is a completely different computational path.
 It does not know the analytical equation exists.
 It does not care whether δ and Δ are well-defined for the waveform being tested.
 It just runs the physics.

-Convergence is correctness.
+Agreement is strong evidence.
 Divergence is knowledge.

 About